emoreth/dz-kafka/readme.md

 Once deployed, you can access the e-commerce application through the provided IP address or domain.
 The React SPA will communicate with the backend services, which are decoupled using Kafka for message brokering.

-## How To Deploy
+## How to Setup Kafka and other microservices in the workspace

 1. Create a new workspace in DevZero using the recipe **quickstart-infra**.
-2. Connect to the workspace and clone this repo.
+2. Connect to the workspace and clone this repository.
 3. Go inside the folder `cd dz-kafka`.
 4. Run k8s `kubectl apply -f k8s`.
-5. Foward it's port `kubectl port-forward --address 0.0.0.0 deployment/frontend 8070:3000`.
+5. Foward the port of the frontend service with the command `kubectl port-forward --address 0.0.0.0 deployment/frontend 8070:3000`.
-6. Open new terminal and forward its port `kubectl port-forward --address 0.0.0.0 deployment/inventory-ui 8070:3000`.
-7. Access it from the browser: `http://<workspace-name>:8070`
+6. Access the frontend on the browser: `http://<workspace-name>:8070`